gloveboxes/altair_8800_docs/docs/azsphere/01-Deploy-the-Altair/04-WiFi-configuration.md

 # Wi-Fi configuration

 There are two options to configure the WiFi of the device.
 You can configure the WiFi with an SD Card or the Azure Sphere CLI.
-If you are using a Mikroe Retro 8800 Click then the IP address will be displayed on the LED panel.
+If you are using a Mikroe Retro 8800 Click, then the IP address will be displayed on the LED panel.

 ## WiFi provisioning with an SD card